 - THD: <1%

 I quite like the Momoho Mini Bluetooth Speaker.
 It’s very small in size but performs well for its small size.
 It’s certainly very cute looking and has the charm that a younger person would love.
 There’re a few improvements that do need to be addressed.
 Firstly, you need to be able to pause/play a track, it’s a basic requirement to any Bluetooth speaker.
 Secondly a battery remaining indicator on your device would be great as you don’t know the remaining life of the battery.
 Thirdly, the call answering feature is very poor and needs s re-think if Momoho wish to advertise this feature.

 Other than a few moans, this speaker is very good, it’ll make a great gift for child.

-If you want the Momoho Mini Bluetooth Speaker for yourself, it’s available only on Amazon.
-The RRP for this speaker is £13.00
+If you want the Momoho Mini Bluetooth Speaker for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £12.99.

 Product sample provided by Momoho in exchange for a detailed, unbiased review.

 Thank you for taking the time to read my post.
 If you’d like to add a comment or thought on this post, please use the section below.
 I can also be contacted via the online contact form.
 Please subscribe for the latest reviews, news, and discounts.
 Please follow My Helpful Hints on Twitter, Instagram & Facebook too!